DevOpsBootcamp/website/source/07_database_integration.rst

   - **Columns** are fields
   - **Rows** define a relation between fields
-- A **Primary key** is a set of columns that uniquely identify rows in a table
+- A **Primary key** is a set of columns that uniquely identify rows in a table.
+You can think of it as an ID number for an object in a database.
 - A **Foreign key** is a column that matches the primary key of another table

 Relational Algebra Visualized